Aircoookie/WLED-Docs/docs/features/segments.md

   # - toc
 ---

+!!! info
     Starting in WLED 0.9.0, Segments are supported.

 This feature allows you to set different zones on the LED strip, each running a different effect or color.